2012 Benefit Gala Performance - Photo by Norbert Schramm

 Performer - Figures

-KATE MANGIARDI is the Skating Manager at Chelsea Piers Connecticut and a USFSA gold medalist in Moves in the Field.
-She has been coaching throughout the tristate area for the past 15 years and currently is the assistant Intro and Beginner coach for the Skyliners Synchronized Skating Team.
+KATE MANGIARDI is the Skating Director at World Ice Arena and a USFSA gold medalist in Moves in the Field.
+She has been coaching throughout the tristate area for the past 15 years and enjoys working with all levels.
 After receiving her Bachelor of Arts from Vassar and MFA in painting from RISD, she has been exhibiting her work in various museums and galleries.
 In 2009, Mangiardi was awarded the W.K.
 Rose Fellowship in the Creative Arts.
-Solo exhibitions include, “Paintings,” Butler Institute of American Art, Youngstown, Ohio, and “Reflected Absence,” The Hunterdon Museum of Art, Clinton, NJ.
-Recently, Kate had begun to merge her experience as a skater into her work.
-In “Tracings,” a video currently on view at the HVCCA in Peekskill, NY she skates a design of her own creation.
-Kate is excited and grateful for the opportunity to explore this new direction in her work with ITNY.
+Recently, Kate has begun to merge her experience as a skater into her art through exploring the connection between the etching a skater leaves behind on the ice and creation of a drawing.
+Kate is excited and grateful for the opportunity to explore this direction in her work with ITNY.